BohdanFeysa/hearing2translate/manifests/wmt/README.md

 ## Instructions

-The script `generate.py` will build the jsonl files for the following language pairs (the dataset has more languages but this is the intersection with hearing2translate):
+The script `generate.py` will build the jsonl files for the following language pairs with references (and for all the rest without references):

 - en-es (Spanish, WMT24 & WMT25)
 - en-de (German, WMT24 & WMT25)